Mia75owo/mitrix/README.md

 # Mitrix - My own little OS :)

+⚠️
+This OS is not meant to be used and it's only purpose is to be a fun project for me to work on and learn from.
+⚠️

 Mitrix is a x86 Operating System with a monolithic kernel.
 It supports:
 - A very basic filesystem called MIFS